Cancer Research UK logo.

 Stem cell transplants

-Graft versus host disease (GvHD) Open a glossary item happens when T cells Open a glossary item in the donated stem cells attack your own body cells.
+happens when in the donated stem cells attack your own body cells.
 It is a possible complication of an allogeneic stem cell transplant.

 Researchers are looking at different combinations of treatment to reduce the risk of GvHD.
 They are comparing newer treatments to the standard treatments used in the UK.
 They want to see how well these work.